 The proposal for a solution consists of a blockchain instance that defines a vote token with a centralized owner, in Figure 1 a visualization of the proposed voting process is given.
 Every person would be able to go to a government website (e.g. "MijnOverheid") and register him or herself as a digital voter.
 Then, this person would need to choose from a list of their identification documents that contain a contactless chip (this list is already available).
-This document's public key which is probably known to the government, will then be used to create an account on the blockchain for this person.
-If this public key is not known by the government, there could be a mechanism implemented where the user must register his travel document first, this can happen remotely.
+There are two possible cases: Either the government knows the public key of this travel document, or not.
+In the second case there could be a mechanism implemented where the user must register his travel document first, this can happen remotely.
 At some point, for example after the digital voting registration period, the government, being the owner of the blockchain, can associate a single vote token to the accounts of registered voters.

 At the time of the elections, the person would go to a voting booth and bring only the identification document that was registered.
 There, a voting booth official will scan his document using a NFC scanner installed on a smartphone or tablet, so the public key that corresponds to the document can be read.
 This app will check the chain to see if the public key still has an outstanding balance.
 If so, a transaction is made and signed, using the voter's document, to send the vote token to a government wallet.
 After this transaction is confirmed it is ensured that it was valid and a passing message would be shown on the official's device.
 After this, a ballot paper can be given so the person can cast his or her vote.